 The second driver unfortunately maybe be outside your control.

-The likely economic impact of this pandemic has been well documented.
+The likely economic impact of the pandemic has been well documented.
 Many sectors are facing significant change.
 We are already seeing many organisations implementing restructuring and downsizing programmes.
 If you are unfortunate to be caught up in this scenario then a change of career or direction may be something you cannot avoid.

 Whether a change of career is out of choice or out of necessity, the question is, where do I start?